JuliaData/JuliaDB.jl/docs/src/index.md

 ## Overview

-**JuliaDB is a package for working with large persistent data sets.**
+*JuliaDB is a package for working with persistent data sets.*

 We recognized the need for an all-Julia, end-to-end tool that can